Faculty Resources

-Embedded tutors and group tutor leads are meant to be a supplement to instruction.
-They are not responsible for teaching any class material, nor are they able to grade coursework, as they are not Teaching Assistants.
+Embedded tutors and group tutor leads are meant to be student-focused support.
+They are not responsible for teaching class material, nor are they able to grade coursework, as they are not Teaching Assistants.

 Embedded tutors interact with students during class sessions by answering questions, encouraging more conversation and discussion in small groups, providing verbal feedback, and can provide valuable student insight and perspective into your course.
 Please communicate regularly with your embedded tutor, especially when you want them to address anything specific during class.